Médecins Sans Frontières: 1967 to 1970 – Biafra

 During the Nigerian Civil War of 1967 to 1970, the Nigerian military formed a blockade around the nation's newly independent south-eastern region, Biafra.
 At this time, France was one of the few major countries supportive of the Biafrans (the United Kingdom, the Soviet Union and the United States sided with the Nigerian government), and the conditions within the blockade were unknown to the world.
 A number of French doctors volunteered with the French Red Cross to work in hospitals and feeding centers in besieged Biafra.
-One of the co-founders of the organisation was Bernard Kouchner, who later had a career in French politics, rising to the position of Minister for Europe and Foreign Affairs, which he held 2007–2010.
+One of the co-founders of the organisation was Bernard Kouchner, who later had a career in French politics, rising to the position of Minister of Foreign and European Affairs, which he held 2007–2010.

 After entering the country, the volunteers, in addition to Biafran health workers and hospitals, were subjected to attacks by the Nigerian Armed Forces, and witnessed civilians being murdered and starved by the blockading forces.
 The doctors publicly criticised the Nigerian government and the Red Cross for their seemingly complicit behaviour.
 These doctors concluded that a new aid organisation was needed that would ignore political/religious boundaries and prioritise the welfare of survivors.

 Apart from Nigeria, MSF exists in several African countries including Benin, Zambia, Uganda, Kenya, South Africa, Rwanda, Sudan, Sierra Leone, and others.